alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 The replacement of iostreams output with functionality adopted from [the {fmt} library](https://github.com/fmtlib/fmt), such as `std::print`, is a fundamental change, that I think should have been mentioned for “Hello, world!”.

+And also, how one can use the {fmt} library also with C++17, instead of the currently bleeding edge C++23 `std::print`.
+Perhaps also mention that the {fmt} library, but not the adoption in the C++ standard library, supports colored output via ANSI escapes.
+I believe that that is of interest to students: they often ask how to do colors.

+And in the area of mentioning problems and not shoving them under the nearest carpet: mentioning that C++ as of C++23 still lacks portable Unicode *console input* functionality, so that a student can write a little program that asks for his or her name, and that uses it in a personalized greeting, also in Windows &mdash; the natural “Hello, world!”
+2 program.

 Nitpick 1: for deduced return type *notation* I prefer to specify that explicitly, like `auto foo() -> auto { …`, instead of implicitly like `auto foo() { …` as in the book’s example.
 I’m not entirely sure but I think the explicit deduced return type notation, my preferred notation, was introduced in C++14.
 It was not valid in C++11.

 Nitpick 2: for the deduced return type *discussion* I would have liked mention of and a link to Andrei Alexandrescu’s classic C++03 article [“Min and Max Redivivus”](https://web.archive.org/web/20030114105307/http://www.cuj.com/experts/1904/alexandr.htm).

+General impression: the chapter does a good job of pointing out that modern C++ is different from C++03, but is too long-winded about other intro stuff, and as I see it the text really should have mentioned replacing iostreams output with C++23’s `std::print` or the {fmt} library &mdash; a big and fundamental change.

 ## Bjeff!